-Ayrshire is one of best links golf destinations in the world with top links courses including Turnberry, Royal Troon and Western Gailes.
-The first Open Championship took place at Prestwick Golf Club in 1860 and the towns of Troon and Prestwick provide golfers with a selection of pubs and restaurants to enjoy fine local produce and of course a ‘wee dram’
+Ayrshire is one of best links golf destinations globally with top links courses including Turnberry, Royal Troon and Western Gailes.
+The first Open Championship in Scotland took place at Prestwick Golf Club in 1860, and the towns of Troon and Prestwick provide golfers with a selection of pubs and restaurants to enjoy fine local produce and of course a ‘wee dram.’

 Lochgreen is part of a collection of courses owned by the Troon Links.

-In 1962 When the Open Championship was held at neighboring Royal Troon, Jack Nicklaus qualified for the Open at Lochgreen.
+In 1962 When the Open Championship was held at neighbouring Royal Troon, Jack Nicklaus qualified for the Open at Lochgreen.

-The Lochgreen course is a bit of a monster a Par 74 that varies between traditional Links golf and has a variety of holes that somewhat resemble a classic heathland.
+The Lochgreen course is a bit of a monster at Par 74 that varies between traditional Links golf and has various holes that somewhat resemble a classic heathland.

-With a good number of golf holes that are reminiscent of Royal Troon, this is a very traditional and fair golf course where the Par 74 will allow higher handicapped golfers the chances of scoring well with a number of very scorable Par 5’s Lochgreen is well worth a visit whilst on a Golf Tour in Ayrshire.
+With a good number of golf holes that are reminiscent of Royal Troon, this is a very traditional and fair golf course.
+A par 74 will allow higher handicapped golfers the chances of scoring well with several very scorable Par 5’s.
+Therefore we recommend Lochgreen is well worth a visit whilst on a Golf Tour in Ayrshire.

 4th Hole | Par 4.
 The 4th hole is a traditional-looking par four with is drivable for the big hitters at just under 300 yards.
 With a raised green set up on a ridge and protected by bunkers just short of the putting surface which may distract you from taking the big stick.